mickley/EMU/EMU-Analysis/Analyses/Calibration/Calibration.md

 1    2597.424         50.96493
 ```

-Graph showing the predicted values of PAR from the quadratic model graphed against the LiCor
+Graph showing the predicted values of FD from the quadratic model graphed against the LiCor

 ![](Calibration_files/figure-html/Light_predict-1.png)<!-- -->